UnexpectedEOF/ignoreme.js/README.md

 analytics stats if they constitute a nontrivial proportion of your traffic.

-Google Analytics has some official filtering and traffic exclusion functionality to deal with unimportant visits, but it's all pretty rigid and usually involves some kind of klunky workaround techniques[1][2] to properly "ignore" junk traffic.
+Google Analytics has some official filtering and traffic exclusion functionality to deal with unimportant visits, but it's all pretty rigid[1] and usually involves some kind of klunky workaround techniques[2] to properly "ignore" junk traffic.
 The alternative is to use GA-blocking browser plugins, but those only work in the computers (and browser executibles) where they are installed.
 And it's a pain to switch them off and on during development.